 Also Read: Courses After BSc Physics

 The subjects covered under a BE/BTech or MTech in Engineering Physics programmes aim to cover the basics as well as the interdisciplinary nature of this domain.
-To help you understand the varied topics you will be studying in a course in this field, we have compiled a comprehensive list of subjects below.
+To help you understand the varied engineering physics syllabus, we have compiled a comprehensive list of subjects below.

 - Semiconductor Devices